tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 ###NR with Brusfri, 60€ / sometimes on sale
 Much more satisifed I am with [Brusfri](https://klevgrand.se/products/brusfri/).
 It works in a way that lends itself well to continuous noise like hiss or hum.
 Which I *have* to think is what most podcasters are dealing with, right?
 I was really blown away.
-You have to feed Brusfri some pure noise since there's no auto/dynamicrophone mode, but *boy* does it work.
+You have to feed Brusfri some pure noise since there's no auto/dynamic microphone mode, but *boy* does it work.
 In my experience, there is minimum risk of producing artifacts or muffled sound.
 In most cases, I even reduce the threshold to somewhere between 40% and 20% and still get stellar noise reduction.

 Some negative: The interface is a little heavy on the hipster – which is to say it's a little user hostile.
 Some sliders as well as having values readable with*out* having to hover would do wonders to its usability.